pinterest/elixir-thrift/CONTRIBUTING.md

 ## Style

-We plan to adopt [`mix format`][]-based code formatting soon.
+We use [`mix format`][]-based code formatting.
 The format will be enforced by Travis CI, so please make sure your code is well formatted *before* you push your branch so those checks will pass.

 We also use [Credo][] for static analysis and code consistency.
 You can run it locally via `mix credo`.
 [Ebert][] will also comment on any issues it finds in